Back up and restore data using Samsung Cloud

-Available screens and settings may vary by wireless service provider and software version.
+Note: Available screens and settings may vary by carrier and software version.
 Not all countries or carriers support this service.

 Backing up your data is a little different than syncing.
 When you back up, you save files from a device to the cloud, so they can be redownloaded later.
 These files won't automatically appear on your other devices unless you manually restore them.
 Syncing, on the other hand, just adds updated information to a device.

 Here are some apps on your phone that support the back up and restore feature:

 Calendar: Events and tasks saved on your phone